sajjanprathik/java-project/README.md

-# Java-project

-# Title-RUTINE OF A INTERN
+ #   ROUTINE OF A INTERN
  Here in this project , there is a interaction of a intern with software and get to know about his topic of that particular day.